 My introduction to shamanism came from Native American friends, who upon hearing about some meditative experiences I had had, asked if I knew about shamanism.
 When I told them I had heard the term, but didn’t know what it meant, they told me they recognized in my experiences what they thought was shamanic.
 Furthermore, they urged me to join them at Michael Harner’s basic workshop in core shamanism through his Foundation for Shamanic Studies offerings.
 In their words, ‘Maybe you ought to find out what you’re really doing.’

-After 15 years of shamanic practice, in 2001 I moved to Edinburgh, Scotland, to pursue a PhD in shamanism at the University of Edinburgh.
+After 15 years of shamanic training and practice, in 2001, I moved to Edinburgh, Scotland, to pursue a PhD in Celtic Shamanism at the University of Edinburgh.
 What unfolded was an initial MSc in Celtic & Scottish Studies, in which I explored topics such as Celtic Civilization, witchcraft in Scotland and Europe, cosmology, shamanism and the Celtic Otherworld.
-However, I also identified shamanic elements in several stories that had been gathered by Scottish ethnologists.
+However, I also identified shamanic elements in several Scottish tales that had been gathered by Scottish ethnologists.
 I enjoyed that, and I discovered a shamanic thread in quite a few of the old stories.

 An important aspect of my shamanic work in the past twenty years has been the inspiration, guidance, and experiences of expanding, deepening, and evolving my understanding and participation in healing and activating the anima mundi.
 As I implied on the Home page and have learned over time, all aspects of our life evolve, if we allow that natural process to happen.
 As we start to emerge from the pandemic precautions, I am aware of how my shamanic perspective is expanding even more globally/universally, and that is exciting.

 Whether facilitating a drumming group, teaching a class on core shamanism, doing shamanic healing with those who’ve requested my help, reading and writing about shamanism, or taking time each day to connect with my spiritual allies, shamanism has become an integral part of my life.
-I am a founding member of the Society for Shamanic Practitioners.